-WEAll Scotland is coordinated and run by a voluntary board, made up of: Una Bartley, Sarah Deas, Bob Downes, Jock Encombe, Doreen Grove, and Karen Moore Davidson.
+WEAll Scotland is coordinated and run by: Una Bartley, Sarah Deas, Bob Downes, Jock Encombe, Doreen Grove, Lisa Hough-Stewart, Ellie Logan, Karen Moore Davidson and Katherine Trebeck.

 Find out more about the team members [new info page coming soon!]